swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 !!! tip "Prevent the auto-commit from re-triggering the workflow"

-    The commit message for the automatically committed `dvc.lock` file includes `[skip ci]`.
-This tells GitHub Actions to skip the workflow run for that specific commit, so pushing the updated `dvc.lock` back to the pull request branch does not start a new `train-and-report` run on the self-hosted runner.

-    Without this, the auto-commit would create a new `pull_request` event and re-run the whole workflow, wasting compute resources on a result that has already been validated.
+    Without `[skip ci]`, pushing the updated `dvc.lock` back to the pull request branch would create a new `pull_request` event and re-run the whole `train-and-report` job on the self-hosted runner, wasting compute resources on a result that has already been validated.

 Here, the following should be noted:

 * the `train-report` job runs on the self-hosted runner on pull requests.
 It trains the model and DVC pushes the trained model to the remote bucket.
-* the updated `dvc.lock` file is automatically committed back to the pull request branch, so contributors do not need to run `dvc repro` locally before pushing model changes.
+* the updated `dvc.lock` file is automatically committed back to the pull request branch with `[skip ci]` in the commit message to prevent the workflow from re-running.
 * the `publish-and-deploy` runs on the main runner when merging pull requests.
   It retrieves the model with DVC, containerizes then deploys the model artifact.